Panasonic FZ2000 vs Sony ZV-1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-FZ2000 and Sony Cyber-shot ZV-1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the FZ2000 and the ZV-1 are recent models that are part of the current product line-up.
 The FZ2000 replaced the earlier Panasonic FZ1000, while the ZV-1 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the FZ2000 and ZV-1 can be found, respectively, in the Panasonic FZ2000 Manual (free pdf) or the online Sony ZV-1 Manual.

 So how do things add up?
 Is the Panasonic FZ2000 better than the Sony ZV-1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.